+400z-0-3 SPECIFIC PROJECTS IN MUSIC.
+Designed for students who will be involved with a specific project: traveling to perform, present, or to develop specific skills related to major.

-- 401-2 PSYCHOPHYSIOLOGY OF MUSIC.
+401-2 PSYCHOPHYSIOLOGY OF MUSIC.
 Human capacities and acoustical foundations of music as they relate to musical behavior, potential, and development.
-Prerequisite: consent of instructor. - 412a,b-3,3 COMPOSITION.
+Prerequisite: consent of instructor.

+412a,b-4 APPLIED COMPOSITION.
 Original composition in larger forms for various media.
 Must be taken in sequence.
-Prerequisite: a) MUS 312b or consent of instructor; b) MUS 412a. - 413a,b-2,2 PIANO LITERATURE. (a) Baroque to early Romantic; (b) Romantic and Contemporary.
-Prerequisite: MUS 357b or consent of instructor. - 415-2 CLASS APPLIED VOICE.
-Singing, diction, and voice pedagogy for music majors with minimal vocal experience. - 420-1 MUSIC EDUCATION PRACTICUM.
+Prerequisite: a) MUS 312b or consent of instructor; b) MUS 412a.

+413a,b-2,2 PIANO LITERATURE. (a) Baroque to early Romantic; (b) Romantic and Contemporary.
+Prerequisite: MUS 357b or consent of instructor.

+415-2 CLASS APPLIED VOICE.
+Singing, diction, and voice pedagogy for music majors with minimal vocal experience.

+420-1 MUSIC EDUCATION PRACTICUM.
 Shop laboratory course.
-Selection, adjustments, maintenance, repair of musical instruments. - 436-2 JAZZ EDUCATION.
+Selection, adjustments, maintenance, repair of musical instruments.

+426a-2 ADVANCED MUSIC THEORY: MUSIC SINCE 1900.
+This music theory course will focus on understanding and analyzing music of the modern (post-tonal) era.
+Learning will involve written, aural and compositional experiences.

+436-2 JAZZ EDUCATION.
 Teaching jazz at elementary, secondary, and college levels.
 Group and individual instruction.
 Prerequisite: consent of instructor.

 439-2 RECORDING TECHNIQUES.
-Technical understanding of equipment used in basic digital recording studios: microphones, equalization, mixing.
-Hard disk recording and 24 track recording formats.
+Technical understanding of equipment used in basic digital recording studios: microphones, equalization, mixing, hard disk recording and 24 track recording formats.
 Prerequisite: consent of instructor.